ilastik/ilastik.github.io/documentation/carving/carving.md

 clear visible difference between the objects of interest and their surrounding the classification module is a better choice.)

-The algorithm is applicable for a wide range of segmentation problems that fulfill these properties.
+The algorithm is applicable to a wide range of segmentation problems that fulfill these properties.
 In the case of data where the boundaries are not clearly visible or in the case of very noisy data, a boundary detection filter can be applied to improve results - this is the topic of the following section.